If you have a garden, you will surely see some bad garden bugs – insects, pests, flies, caterpillars, and wasps every day.

 They are very small, no larger than the head of a pin.
 Most members of this family have two cornicles (tiny tubes) located on the abdomen.

-They use these to suck sap from tender young plants.
-Although aphids are very small, they can be a big problem in the garden on vegetables and flowering plants.
+They use these to suck plant sap from tender young plants.
+Although aphids are very small black bugs on plants, they can be a big problem in the garden on vegetables and flowering plants.

 An aphid infestation can stunt your plants’ growth, cause the development of galls and deformation of buds, flowers, and leaves.
 Aside from that, aphids carry plant viruses.

 NOTE: Lady Beetles are a natural option to get rid of aphids.